apache/druid/docs/querying/sql-functions.md

 ## TIME_FORMAT

 Formats a timestamp as a string in a provided [Joda DateTimeFormat pattern](http://www.joda.org/joda-time/apidocs/org/joda/time/format/DateTimeFormat.html).
 If no pattern is provided, `pattern` defaults to ISO 8601.
-If provided, `timezone`, should be a time zone name like `America/Los_Angeles` or an offset like `-08:00`.
+If provided, `timezone` should be a time zone name like `America/Los_Angeles` or an offset like `-08:00`.

 * **Syntax:** `TIME_FORMAT(timestamp_expr[, pattern[, timezone]])`
 * **Function type:** Scalar, date and time